IntersectAustralia/intersect-training-theme/modules/01-adding-modules.md

 ---
-layout: page
+layout: page                          # This sets the layout, should be page most of the time
 title:  "Module 01: Adding Modules"   # This will appear at the top of the page
 short-title: "Mod.
 1"                 # This will appear in the Nav bar in the header
-show-in-nav-bar: true
+show-in-nav-bar: true                 # This sets whether or not to show this in the nav bar (true for yes, false for no)
 ---

 # Welcome to module 01